No matter how optimally configured your web hosting servers may be, there is always the risk of them being damaged in a disaster.

 All of these aspects work together to keep your data safe in the case of a disaster and must be taken into account.
 Data DRP significantly reduces the risks of cyber-attacks and intruders, but your server is still susceptible to natural disasters.

 #2.
 Network DRP

-A network server disaster recovery plan is a guideline to follow in the case of network performance degradation or a total network outage.
+A network server disaster recovery plan is a set of guidelines that come into effect in the case of network performance degradation or a total network outage.